ShiftSoftware/ShiftFrameworkWebsite/docs/back-end/testing.md

 ## Installing The Packages

-Open NuGet Package Manager and install the following two packages:
+Open NuGet Package Manager and install the following two packages for the project:

 1. ``Microsoft.AspNetCore.Mvc.Testing``
 2. ``Microsoft.EntityFrameworkCore``